Jorma Tommila: Career

 Whilst at Helsinki Theatre Academy in 1987, Tommila was one of four founding members of Jumalan teatteri (God's Theater), a Finnish theater group that made experimental and radical stage art, their performances including full frontal nudity, the setting off of fire extinguishers, and the performers throwing faeces into the crowd.
 The four were arrested and fined, and given suspended prison sentences.
 They were also expelled from the academy, the expulsion prompting protests from fellow students.

 In 1997, Tommila won the Jussi Award for Best Actor for his role in the film The Christmas Party, directed by his God Theatre's fellow founder Jari Halonen.

 Tommila's character in the film Sisu, filmed in Lapland with a budget of €6 million, has been compared with Rambo (played by Sylvester Stallone) in the 1982 film, and with John Wick (played by Keanu Reeves).
 He has also been described as a “new action cinema icon”.

 Tommila portrays Aatami Korpi, an ex-commando and gold prospector who strikes gold but has his bounty stolen by Nazi soldiers.
 Korpi, with courage and "unimaginable determination in the face of overwhelming odds", becomes "a one-man death squad who will go to outrageous lengths to get his gold back – even if it means killing every last Nazi in his path."
 For the role Tommila won the award for best actor at the Sitges Film Festival in 2022.

+Tommila is also known as a screenwriter; among other things, he has written the screenplay with Antti Jokinen for an upcoming film Kalevala: The Story of Kullervo, which is directed by Jokinen.